Alternative Training Qualification Programme

-ATQP (Alternative Training Qualification Programme) is a different way for airlines to conduct the recurrent training and testing of its pilots.
-There is still a requirement for companies to revalidate licence proficiency, but ATQP allows these checks to follow a format which is much less rigid than the traditional “box-ticking” methodology of assessment.
-The operator can now create tailored training sessions and conduct an assessment of competency using more realistic scenarios with the emphasis very much on training.
-Focusing on specific needs of fleets and groups of pilots, this targeted training can enhance performance while reducing costs.
+Whilst there is still a requirement for companies to revalidate licence proficiency, ATQP allows these checks to follow a format which is much less rigid than the traditional “box-ticking” methodology of assessment.
+Operators can create tailored training sessions and conduct an assessment of competency using more realistic scenarios, with the emphasis very much on training.
+Through focusing on specific needs of fleets and groups of pilots, this targeted training can enhance performance while also reducing training costs.

-The intention of the scheme is always to improve standards, knowledge and proficiency in the disciplines where they are shown to be needed.
-ATQP allows the airline to manage training time more effectively by conducting a task analysis of their own particular operation using evidence-based data.
-ATQP allows an operator to respond more quickly to new equipment, new technology or a differing route structure.
+The intention of the scheme was always to improve standards, knowledge and proficiency in the disciplines where they were shown to be needed.
+ATQP allows airlines to manage training time more effectively by conducting a task analysis of their own particular operation using evidence based data.
+This approach therefore allows the airline to respond more quickly to new equipment, technology or differing route structures.

-Some mandatory tests are still required, but under ATQP additional training time is made available by performing the statutory tests, such as engine failure during take-off, only once a year instead of every six months.
-Furthermore the frequency of the operators “line-check” and safety equipment procedures training is extended to every 2 years instead of being an annual requirement.
-These extensions of currency are a real incentive to adopt ATQP as the savings made by reducing unproductive classroom time and the premium paid to employ checking pilots is at least halved!
+Whilst some mandatory tests are still required, under ATQP additional training time is made available by performing the statutory tests, such as engine failure during take-off, once a year instead of every six months.
+Furthermore, the frequency of line checks and safety equipment procedures training needs only be undertaken every 2 years rather than annually.
+These extensions reduce unproductive classroom time and offer significant cost savings.

 What are the benefits of ATQP over traditional training programmes?

-There are many aspects to ATQP that are beneficial to the airline and these include safety, finance and manning requirements together with numerous intangible reasons that when understood and budgeted make the decision to invest in an ATQP a “no-brainer”.
+There are many aspects to ATQP that are beneficial to airlines, including safety, finance and manning requirements together with numerous intangible reasons that when understood and budgeted make the decision to invest in an ATQP a “no-brainer”.

-Apart from training that is deemed necessary to ensure a safe operation the airline will now have the flexibility, time, resources and scope to introduce training which might have a commercial focus.
-Day-to-day procedures which concern efficiency (time and fuel) and have an impact on the airlines bottom-line may be included more freely.
-Procedures at airports are constantly reviewed in the name of efficiency and pilots need to be trained to get the most benefit from these new techniques.
-For example constant descent approach procedures (CDA) and RNAV/GNSS approaches are being introduced and approved at more and more airports for which training needs to be delivered.
+Aside from training that is deemed necessary to ensure a safe operation, the airline will now have the flexibility, time, resource and scope to introduce training which can include a commercial focus such as day-to-day procedures concerning efficiency, impacting on the airline’s bottom line.
+Procedures at airports are constantly reviewed in the name of efficiency, and pilots need to be trained to get the most benefit from these new techniques.
 All of these operational techniques save fuel, which for most airlines is the biggest single expense.

 How do I implement ATQP?

-First and foremost decide if ATQP is right for your airline.
-If you are a UK operator see CAP 789!
+First and foremost, you should decide if ATQP is right for your airline.
+If you are a UK operator, see CAP 789.

-Initially contact your assigned Flight Operations Inspector (FOI).
+Initially, you should contact your assigned Flight Operations Inspector.
 You will need to conduct a task analysis of every aspect of the operation from check-in to check-out.
-By this you will know where your existing skills are strong and where they might need constant or improved attention.
-You will also be expected to establish a safety case to provide justification and a rationale for the programme’s structure and content, supported by data gathered from a Flight Data Monitoring (FDM) system.
-The FOI will provide guidance, but at some point a formal implementation plan will have to be offered.
+Through this process, you will be able to identify where your existing skills are strong and where improvement is required.
+You will also be expected to establish a safety case to provide justification and a rationale for the programme’s structure and content, supported by data gathered from a Flight Data Monitoring system.
+The FOI will provide guidance, but a formal implementation plan will have to be provided.

 The FOI may approve significant departures from traditional training requirements and allow you to employ innovative training and qualification concepts, however you will need to demonstrate the resulting aircrew proficiency will meet or exceed the proficiency obtainable through a traditional programme.